 - 1. Develop static pages (using Only HTML) of an online book store.
 The pages should resemble: www.amazon.com.
 The website should consist the following pages.

 - a) Home page

 - b) Registration and user Login

 - c) User Profile Page

 - d) Books catalog

 - e) Shopping Cart

 - f) Payment By credit card

 - g) Order Conformation

 - 2. Validate the Registration, user login, user profile and payment by credit card pages using JavaScript.

-- Create and save an XML document on the server, which contains 10 users information.
-Write a

-program, which takes User Id as an input and returns the user details by taking the user

-information from the XML document.
+- 3. Create and save an XML document on the server, which contains 10 users information.
+Write a program, which takes User Id as an input and returns the user details by taking the user information from the XML document.

-- 4. Bean Assignments

-- a.
-Create a JavaBean which gives the exchange value of INR (Indian Rupees) into equivalent American/Canadian/Australian Dollar value.

-- b.
-Create a simple Bean with a label which is the count of number of clicks.
-Then create a BeanInfo class, such that only the "count" property is visible in the Property Window.

-- c.
-Create two Beans- a) KeyPad. b) DisplayPad.